Worldwide Brands Review 2018 (plus Discount) — What is World Wide Brands and Is It Worth The Money?

 What’s better — Worldwide Brands or Salehoo?

-Salehoo is a very good directory with s similar number (about 8,000) verified wholesalers and drops shippers listed.
-The advantages that WWB has over sale hoo are that whole salehoo lists about 1.6 million products from their suppliers on the site, World Wide Brands lists over 15 million — nearly ten times as many.
+Salehoo is a very good directory with a similar number (about 8,000) verified wholesalers and drops shippers listed.
+The advantages that WWB has over sale hoo are that while salehoo lists about 1.6 million products from their suppliers on the site, World Wide Brands lists over 16 million — nearly ten times as many.

-Worldwide Brands also guarantees that all their suppliers are legitimate, is the only directory certified by eBay and although the membership fee is initially much higher than Salehoo’s, in the long term it works out cheaper.
-Salehoo costs $67 every year you are a member while WWB costs $299 ($269 with this discount) for lifetime membership and has no additional fees.
+WWB also guarantees that all their suppliers are legitimate, is the only directory certified by eBay and although the membership fee is initially much higher than Salehoo’s, in the long term it works out cheaper.
+Salehoo costs $67 every year you are a member while WWB costs $299 ($269 with this discount link) for lifetime membership and has no additional fees.